mstksg/inCode/copy/entries/five-point-haskell-2.md

 series: five-point-haskell
 ---

-Welcome back *[Five-Point Haskell][]*!
+Welcome back to *[Five-Point Haskell][]*!
 This is my attempt to codify principles of writing robust, maintainable, correct, clear, and effective code in Haskell and to dispel common bad practices or heresies I have run into in my time.

 [Five-Point Haskell]: https://blog.jle.im/entries/series/+five-point-haskell.html